-Dr. Leonard Perry, Extension Professor
+Dr. Leonard Perry, Horticulture Professor Emeritus

 University of Vermont

 This previously unknown disease was first found on children in

 1980’s research identified the cause as a spirochete bacterium.

 It has since become the most reported vector-borne disease in the